-To the knowledge of the REIT's Trustees and executive officers, no other person or company owns, directly or indirectly, more than 10% of the REIT Units.
+To the knowledge of the Trustees and executive officers of the REIT, other than REIT Notes Program Ltd. which owns 14% of the Units (see "Debt Profile, Promissory Notes"), no other person or company owns, directly or indirectly, more than 10% of the Units.